Larson wins NASCAR at Homestead, holding off Chastain at end – KION546

 AP Sports Writer

 HOMESTEAD, Fla.
-(AP) — Kyle Larson found his way back into NASCAR’s headlines.
+(AP) — Kyle Larson found his way into NASCAR’s headlines for a second consecutive week.
 This time, for a much more pleasant reason.

-Larson held off Ross Chastain to cap a dominant showing at Homestead-Miami Speedway on Sunday, after leading 199 of the 267 laps over the 1-1/2 mile course.
+Larson held off Ross Chastain to cap a dominant showing in the second-to-last race of the NASCAR season at Homestead-Miami Speedway on Sunday, after leading 199 of the 267 laps over the 1-1/2 mile course.

-It was Larson’s third win of the season, coming two weeks after the reigning Cup champion was eliminated from this year’s playoffs — and a week after he was intentionally spun by Bubba Wallace in an act of retaliation at Las Vegas.
+It was Larson’s third win of the season and came a week after the reigning Cup champion — who was eliminated earlier in this year’s playoffs — was intentionally spun by Bubba Wallace in an act of retaliation at Las Vegas.

 On Sunday, the suspended Wallace was watching.
 Larson, meanwhile, was winning.